-In this case, the CCAP Core delivers three different OOB MPEG transport streams, one from each unique OM.
+In the example case above, the CCAP Core delivers three different OOB MPEG transport streams, one from each unique OM.

 6.2.1.2 R-OOB Data Path Downstream

 The downstream OOB data path relies on tunneling to isolate the OOB traffic from the DOCSIS and MPEG Video traffic.
 The tunneling greatly simplifies the networking requirements placed on the RPD.